Free Ground Shipping Over $100

 3. Chick Grit: Essential for Healthy Digestion

-Chickens lack teeth, so grit helps grind food in their gizzard.
-A must when introducing solid treats!
+The one weakness of chickens?
+They don't have teeth, so grit helps grind food in their gizzard.
+A must when you're introducing solid treats!

-• Hatching Time’s Chick Grit: Supports digestion for chicks 2+ weeks.
+• Why Chick Grit?: Supports digestion for chicks 2+ weeks.

-• Serving Tip: Offer alongside treats like BSFL or cracked corn.
+• Serving Tip: Offer integrated into treats like BSFL or cracked corn (more on that later).

 4. Chopped Greens: A Vitamin Boost for Your Flock

-Leafy greens like spinach, kale, and dandelion leaves encourage foraging and provide essential vitamins.
+Healthy Greens like spinach, kale, and dandelion leaves encourage foraging and provide essential vitamins to your chickens.

-• Nutrition: Vitamins A, C, K, and calcium.
+• Why give your chickens leafy greens? : Vitamins A, C, K, and calcium.

 Hatching Time.
 A pile of cracked corn can be seen scattered on the floor.